Botanical Name: Saintpaulia hybrids

 Height: Up to 6 in (15 cm)

 Light: Needs bright light to bloom.
+Leggy stems and no blooms indicate that it's not getting enough light.
 Some direct sun in winter is fine, but strong summer sun will scorch African violet leaves.
+Turn the plant each week to ensure even exposure to sunlight; otherwise, plants will lean toward the light source.
 It grows well under fluorescent light.
-Leggy stems and no blooms indicate that it's not getting enough light.
+Set the plants about 6 inches (15 cm) beneath lights for 14 to 16 hours a day.
 African violets may also fail to bloom if they don't get 8 hours of darkness each night.
 (These beauties need their rest, too.)

-Fertilizer: Feed every 2 weeks with African violet fertilizer.
+Fertilizer: Feed every 2 weeks with a high-phosphorus fertilizer, such as African violet fertilizer.

 Propagation: Take 1-2 in (2.5-5 cm) leaf stem cuttings in spring or summer.
 Dip the cut end in water, then dip it in rooting hormone powder.
 Poke the stem into moist potting mix.
 Use your fingers to firm the mix around the stem so that it stands up.
-Enclose the whole pot in plastic to hold in moisture.
+Enclose the pot in a glass cloche or terrarium to hold in moisture.
 Keep the cutting out of direct sunlight.
 Leaves should develop roots in about a month, and you should see plantlets form from the base of the cutting in about another month after that.